TregliaRaphael/soft_heap_cpp_raphael.treglia/README.md

 ## Extract_min() => return the minimal element that is not tagged deleted

+### DELETE => you can use both delete in the same time to be able to manage memory as you wish

 ## FakeDelete(E e) => lazy manner deleted, it just marks the element as deleted and on the next extract_min
 While we are getting an element with the deleted tag, we extract again until get a not tagged deleted element

 ## RealDelete(E e) => Reald delete means that the element is deleted for real in the heap and the value in the list doesn't exists anymore

 # Need to do tests with always the sames values but not in the same order and not all time one by on